Words have power. Therefore, it’s crucial to keep working on changing your negative self-talk.

 - Don’t say “I’m not smart enough.”
 Say “I’m capable, creative, and resourceful.”

-- Rather than “I am a screw up,” say “I’m glad I am learning lessons that will help me do better next time.”
+- Rather than “I am a failure,” say “I’m glad I am learning lessons that will help me do better next time.”

 Small ways to challenge your negative self-talk: